 - Bank Funding: You are seeking a loan – typically one guaranteed by the SBA – from a local bank to finance asset purchases for a brick-and-mortar business.
 Most banks will ask for a basic plan and financial forecast if you haven’t been in business for at least a few years.

 - Landlords: Many commercial landlords want to see a business plan so that they can see how a new tenant in a retail location plans to become a success.
 They don’t want to invest in a lot of tenant improvements, only to have the space vacant again in a year or two.

 - Franchisee Business Plan: Many franchisors require prospective franchisees to submit a business plan to prove that they understand the business concept and the local market.

 - Immigration Visa Business Plans: The U.S. Citizenship and Immigration Services (USCIS) department requires a business plan from applicants for the E-2 Treaty Investor Visa, the EB-5 Immigrant Investor Program Visa, the L-1 Intracompany Transferee Visa, the B-1 Business Visitor Visa, and the E-1 Treaty Trader Visa.
-In addition to the content found in a traditional plan, the business plan must explain how the applicant intends to fulfill the requirements of the relevant visa program.
+In addition to the content found in a traditional plan, the plan must explain how the applicant intends to fulfill the requirements of the relevant visa program.

 - Partnership Business Plan: When an early-stage venture seeks a partnership with a more established business, it will need to produce a business plan or partnership proposal explaining how the relationship will work: the objectives, the opportunity, the roles and responsibilities of the parties, the implementation plan, potential risks and rewards, and a general argument for why the more established company is better off partnering with you than not.